Global Carbon Project

 How long until we pass 1.5°C of global warming?

 So far, there is little evidence of the credible policies required to cut global emissions enough to prevent the world from staying with the temperature targets of the Paris Agreement.
 However, trends in emissions in some regions are beginning to decline, showing climate policies can be effective.
-COP28 is a vital opportunity to accelerate global action.
+The New NDCs or national climate plans, due next year, are a vital opportunity to accelerate global action.

 Why are wildfires included in the GCB?